ava-labs/avalanchego/api/info/service.md

 - `version` shows which version the peer runs on.
 - `lastSent` is the timestamp of last message sent to the peer.
 - `lastReceived` is the timestamp of last message received from the peer.
-- `benched` shows chain IDs that the peer is being benched.
+- `benched` shows chain IDs that the peer is currently benched on.
 - `observedUptime` is this node's primary network uptime, observed by the peer.
-- `observedSubnetUptime` is a map of Avalanche L1 IDs (SubnetIDs) to this node's Avalanche L1 uptimes, observed by the peer.

 **Example Call**: